-The School of Music boasts two beautiful pianos in the recital hall: a newly rebuilt Steinway D Concert Grand, and a Yamaha CFIII Concert Grand Piano with Disklavier technology.
-In addition, there is a Steinway D Concert Grand located in the Dennison Theatre adjacent to the music building.
-The school has a large complement of Steinway, Yamaha, and Mason & Hamlin pianos for student use.
-Piano students earn access to the grand and upright pianos in practice and classroom facilities, as well as theKorg digital piano laboratory and Yamaha Disklavier upright pianos.
+The School of Music boasts two beautiful Steinway concert grand pianos, including a new Steinway D Concert Grand.
+In addition, there is a Steinway D Concert Grand and a Yamaha CFIII Concert Grand Piano with Disklavier technology located in the Dennison Theatre, our large concert hall adjacent to the music building.
+The School of Music has a large complement of Steinway grand pianos available for student use, and piano students earn access to the dedicated grand piano practice rooms and classroom facilities.
+There is also a Korg digital piano laboratory with computer stations for composition and digital effects processing.

 Organ, Harpsichord, Fortepiano, Carillon

 The music building contains a pipe organ in the recital hall, two pipe organ practice rooms, and period instruments including a fortepiano and a harpsichord available for student use.
 The clock tower in Main Hall on the University of Montana campus is home to one of only three carillons in the Pacific Northwest.
 The school has a practice carillon in the music building, and students taking lessons can perform in the tower at noon on weekdays.
 The organ student will benefit from a complete series of organ courses from literature, pedagogy and service playing to organ construction and design.